 Experience one whole day full of amazing food and wine in Adelaide.
 For $910 for two people, you get to see and taste the best wine as well as different types of scrumptious food in Aldgate.
 You will also get to stay at the posh Cladich Pavilions for 2 nights, which includes a continental breakfast as well.
-A personalised itinerary is negotiable, too, which you seriously should consider for a more personalised experience.
+A personalised itinerary is negotiable, , which you seriously should consider for a unique experience.
 If you’re going for the customised itinerary though, consider getting a car hire to avoid any hassle and delays.

 Adelaide Hills & Hahndorf Hideaway

 Get to see and experience Adelaide’s culture in just 8 hours with the Adelaide Hills & Hahndorf Hideaway tour.
-The tour costs $165 and includes 2 courses of the German Pub lunch (wine or local beer included), visits to the Mount Lofty lookout, Udder Delights/Woodside Cheese, Melba’s Chocolate Factory, and Beerenberg’s Strawberry Farm.
+The tour costs roughly $165 and includes 2 courses of the German Pub lunch (wine or local beer included), visits to the Mount Lofty lookout, Udder Delights/Woodside Cheese, Melba’s Chocolate Factory, and Beerenberg’s Strawberry Farm.
 You can also taste wines from Bird in Hand Winery, Nepenthe Wines, Hahndorf Hill Winery, and Sidewood Estate Cellar Door.
 The tour is available every Wednesday, Friday, and Sunday and runs from 9 AM to 5 PM.

 Wine and Cheese Tasting at Barossa Valley